luickk/remoteCacheToGo/README.md

 - concurrency by go idiomacy
 - local key/ val cache
-Caches can be used only in a local scope
+the cache can only be used in a local program context
 - remote key/ val cache  <br>
-Every cache in the cache database can be made remotely accessible individually
+the cache can be made accessible via tcp conn. either encrypted(tls) or unencrypted
 - key/val cache can be used as queue <br>
-Elements can be requested by the order they have been onto pushed
+Elements can be requested by the order(index or count) they have been pushed to the cache

 ## Example